 Now, let's run the model again.
 What!
 It's now performing at 60%.
 We've managed to boost our model's accuracy from 20% to 60% with just one line of code—simply by shuffling our dataset.
 This underscores the significance of data preprocessing.
 Typically, data preprocessing is conducted prior to model training.
 There are various data preprocessing techniques, such as data cleaning, data transformation, data reduction, feature selection, feature scaling, data imputation, and more.
 These techniques can often have a substantial impact on improving the accuracy and robustness of our machine-learning models.
 While it's impossible to cover all of them in a single blog, the exploration of these tricks and techniques is up to you.
 They can be instrumental in making your machine-learning models more accurate and reliable.

-Here is the full implementation practical-machine-learning-code
+Here is the full code practical-machine-learning-code

 This concludes the "Practical Machine Learning" series.
 I hope that this series has provided valuable insights to kickstart your machine-learning journey.
 I wish you all the best in your future endeavors!